davyam/pgEasyReplication/README.md

 In your Java code, import the pgEasyReplicaton library.

-Then, initialize the Logical Replication:
+Then, instantiate the class PGEasyReplication with PostgreSQL server connection parameters and publication name:

 ```
 // Parameters